-- Cut a strip of pink construction paper 6 inches x 3 inches.
+- Cut out a strip of pink construction paper that's about 6" x 3".

-- Roll the strip into a cylinder-shape, so it’s about the same circumference as a toilet tissue roll.
+- Roll the strip into a cylinder shape, so it’s about the same circumference as a toilet paper roll.
 Staple it in place at each end.

 - Trace around the circumference, or end of the stapled roll onto the remaining pink construction paper using a pencil.

-- Cut on the outside edge of your line on the construction paper, leaving a bit of space between where you cut and where you drew the pencil line, to make a larger circle.
+- Help your child cut on the outside edge of your line on the construction paper, leaving a bit of space between where you cut and where you drew the pencil line, to make a larger circle.

 - Carefully glue the edge of one side of the cylinder shape and place it down on the cut circle to complete the snout shape.
 Allow the snout to dry.

-- On the front of the snout, draw two oval shapes using a black magic.
+- On the front of the snout, encourage your child to draw two oval shapes using a black marker.

-- Cut two lengths of pink yarn, at least 8 inches each.
+- Cut two lengths of pink yarn that are at least 8 inches each.
 Staple one piece of yarn to the center of each side of the back of the snout.

-- Have a parent help you tie the yarn together behind your head, as you position the snout comfortably in place over your nose.
+- Help your kid tie the yarn together behind his head, and position the snout comfortably in place over his nose.
 Oink, oink!